Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 </a>
 </p>

-Now that there is a FoodServer as a backend for the [FoodTracker](https://github.com/IBM/FoodTrackerBackend) app, you can add a website front end so that the page displayed by your server is more visually appealing compared to a JSON array of the meals.
-The steps below demonstrate how to make your server use a Stencil template to return dynamic HTML, using [Kitura-TemplateEngine](https://github.com/IBM-Swift/Kitura-TemplateEngine) and [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine).
+Now that there is a FoodServer backend for the [FoodTracker](https://github.com/IBM/FoodTrackerBackend) app, you can add a website front end so that the page displayed by your server is more visually appealing than returning a JSON array of meals.
+The steps below demonstrate how to add a Stencil template to your server so that it can return dynamic web pages, using [Kitura-TemplateEngine](https://github.com/IBM-Swift/Kitura-TemplateEngine) and [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine).

 ## Pre-Requisites: